JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 Use 4 spaces for indentation.
 Do not use tabs.

-For curly braces, put the opening brace in the end of the line where the construct begins, and the closing brace on a separate line aligned vertically with the opening construct.
+For curly braces, put the opening brace in the end of the line where the construct begins, and the closing brace on a separate line aligned horizontally with the opening construct.

 <div class="sample" markdown="1" theme="idea" data-highlight-only>
 ``` kotlin